Leftovers | 7090

 The project Leftovers is a creative collaboration pairing 7090 with three composers from Canada and four from the Netherlands in an innovative fashion.
-The seven participating composers were invited to share their “leftovers” – composition scraps that have been discarded or unused over the years – with the performers, who then worked creatively to make a concert out of these various fragments.
-The composers worked together with 7090 under the mentorship of Christopher Butterfield and Yannis Kyriakidis for a week, preceding the concert in preparation for this eccentric collaboration.
+The seven participating composers were invited to share their “leftovers” – composition scraps that have been discarded or unused over the years – with the performers, who then worked creatively to shape a concert out of these fragments.
+The composers worked together with 7090 for one week, under the mentorship of Christopher Butterfield and Yannis Kyriakidis, preceding the concert in preparation for this eccentric collaboration.

-My participation in this project led to the creation of the Leftovers short piece Wet eyes Marina / Dry eyes me, based on an old analysis/reconstruction of mine of the short story The Cut Leg from Vasilis Amanatidis’ book Don’t Eat Me (Kastaniotis, 2005), as well as a few transcriptions of Greek traditional songs I did for my Master research back in 2009-10.
+My participation in this project led to the creation of the Leftovers short piece Wet eyes Marina / Dry eyes me, based on an older analysis/reconstruction of mine of the short story The Cut Leg from Don’t Eat Me by Vassilis Amanatidis (Kastaniotis, 2005), as well as several transcriptions of Greek traditional songs developed on during my Master research in 2009-10.

-7090 is Bas Wiegers, Koen Kaptijn, Nora Mulder and worked together with composers Adam Basanta, Noriko Koide, Thanasis Deligiannis, Gabriel Dharmoo, Grzegorz Marciniak, Christopher Reiche, Bart de Vrees.
+7090 consists of Bas Wiegers, Koen Kaptijn, Nora Mulder, and worked together with composers Adam Basanta, Noriko Koide, Thanasis Deligiannis, Gabriel Dharmoo, Grzegorz Marciniak, Christopher Reiche, Bart de Vrees.

-The project was part of Gaudeamus-Montréal International Meeting, hosted by Innovations en concert in collaboration with Gaudeamus Muziekweek, taking place in April 2014 in the city of Montréal.
+The project was part of Gaudeamus-Montréal International Meeting, hosted by Innovations en concert in collaboration with Gaudeamus Muziekweek, taking place in April 2014 in Montréal.

-Additional performances: Gaudeamus Muziekweek 2014 at KUUB, Utrecht, and De Link, Tilburg.
+Additional performances took place in Gaudeamus Muziekweek 2014 at KUUB, Utrecht, and De Link, Tilburg.

 Photos